lodenrogue/wc2/README.md

 It's a technique for *parsing* that you don't learn in college.
 It's more *efficient*, but more importantly, it's more *scalable*.
-That's why your browser uses a state-machine to parse GIFs, and most web servers use state-machiens to parse incoming HTTP requests.
+That's why your browser uses a state-machine to parse GIFs, and most web servers use state-machines to parse incoming HTTP requests.

 This projects contains three versions:
 * `wc2o.c` is a simplified 25 line version highlighting the idea